Self-Help and Assessments Resources

 In response to the unprecedented challenges of the COVID-19 pandemic, the university has partnered with TimelyMD to make mental telehealth counseling free and available to all Johns Hopkins students and learners to augment our current services.

-Go to jhu.edu/mentaltelehealth, create an account with your .edu email address, enter the service key JHU2020, and you are ready to get started.
-At a minimum, this service will be available to you until May 2021.
+Go to timelycare.com/jhu to create an account with your .edu email address and you are ready to get started.
+At a minimum, this service will be available to you through June 2022.

 TimelyMD will provide two key services to our community: